 This book is narrative-heavy with the story of how David Nott took unpaid leave from the NHS to work at some of the world’s most dangerous war zones, including Afghanistan, Sierra Leone, Iraq, Yemen, Libya, Gaza and Syria.
 Nott is widely acknowledged to be one of the most experienced trauma surgeons in the world.

 This is highly recommended to those who want to truly understand what drives doctors on the front line to achieve their utmost for their patients in terrible circumstances.
 It takes a special kind of person to do what Nott did.
 Are you that special kind of person too?

+Do you need help with preparing for entrance exams?
 We’ve been getting students into medical school since 2009.
-Medify is here to support you.